metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_tenant_v1_manifest.md

 Required:

-- `name` (String) Name is an enum which identifies the calico-kube-controllers Deployment container by name.Supported values are: calico-kube-controllers, es-calico-kube-controllers
+- `name` (String) Name is an enum which identifies the calico-kube-controllers Deployment container by name.
+Supported values are: calico-kube-controllers, es-calico-kube-controllers

 Optional:

-- `resources` (Attributes) Resources allows customization of limits and requests for compute resources such as cpu and memory.If specified, this overrides the named calico-kube-controllers Deployment container's resources.If omitted, the calico-kube-controllers Deployment will use its default value for this container's resources.If used in conjunction with the deprecated ComponentResources, then this value takes precedence. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers--resources))
+- `resources` (Attributes) Resources allows customization of limits and requests for compute resources such as cpu and memory.
+If specified, this overrides the named calico-kube-controllers Deployment container's resources.
+If omitted, the calico-kube-controllers Deployment will use its default value for this container's resources.
+If used in conjunction with the deprecated ComponentResources, then this value takes precedence. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers--resources))

 <a id="nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers--resources"></a>
 ### Nested Schema for `spec.es_kube_controller_deployment.spec.template.spec.containers.resources`

 Optional:

-- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
 It can only be set for containers. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers--resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
-Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers--resources--claims"></a>
 ### Nested Schema for `spec.es_kube_controller_deployment.spec.template.spec.containers.resources.claims`

 Required:

-- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
-It makes that resource availableinside a container.
+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.